Brandon-Kee/DDoS-Classification/README.md

 ## DDoS Attacks
 A Distributed Denial-of-Service (DDoS) attack is a cyberattack where multiple compromised devices flood a target system, such as a website or server, with excessive traffic to overwhelm its resources and disrupt normal service.
 These attacks can cause downtime, slow performance, and loss of access for legitimate users.
 DDoS attacks are often used to extort, distract, or damage organizations by making their online services unavailable.

-## Data Preprocessing
+## The Data
+The data for this project was sourced from the [Network Intrusion Dataset](https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset) on Kaggle.

+Data preprocessing included:
-- Removed missing values
+- Removing missing values
-- Stripped whitespace from column names
+- Stripping whitespace from column names
-- Mapped `Label` to binary values (BENIGN → 0, DDoS → 1)
+- Mapping `Label` to binary values (BENIGN → 0, DDoS → 1)
-- Visualized missing values with bar plots
+- Visualizing missing values with bar plots